alphagov/govuk_template/README.md

 # ID-SK Template

 This provides a template containing the ID-SK header and footer, and associated assets.
-It provides a consistent ID-SK brand experience across `www.gov.uk` and all services running under the `service.gov.uk` domain.
+It provides a consistent ID-SK brand experience across government services in Slovakia.

 The template is built from [`source`](source/) files, and multiple packages are generated to support different languages and frameworks.